 A healthy barbecue sauce?
 Yes please.

-Before I made this sauce I checked few recipes online, as well as labels of different brands, from the nastiest to the healthier ones, but they all have three main non-compliant ingredients: tomatoes, ketchup or tomato paste, chili peppers and sugar (not talking about corn syrup, additives and all those nasties).
+Before I made this lectin-free barbecue sauce I checked few recipes online, as well as labels of different brands, from the nastiest to the healthier ones.
+But they all have three main non-compliant ingredients: tomatoes, ketchup or tomato paste, chili peppers and sugar (not talking about corn syrup, additives and all those nasties).
 From experiencing with various lectin-free recipes in the past year, I came to realize that none of the three omnipresent ingredients are necessary to create something healthy and tasty, that resembles the original closely (or in some cases is even better).
-For the sweetener I used Lakanto Monk Fruit Golden.
+For the sweetener, I used Lakanto Monk Fruit Golden.

 HIGH FRUCTOSE CORN SYRUP, DISTILLED VINEGAR, TOMATO PASTE, MODIFIED FOOD STARCH, CONTAINS LESS THAN 2% OF: SALT, PINEAPPLE JUICE CONCENTRATE, NATURAL SMOKE FLAVOR, SPICES, CARAMEL COLOR, SODIUM BENZOATE AS A PRESERVATIVE, MOLASSES, CORN SYRUP, GARLIC,* SUGAR, TAMARIND, NATURAL FLAVOR.